kuzzleio/kuzzle/doc/2/api/controllers/user/scroll/index.md

 ## Arguments

-- `scrollId`: cursor unique identifier, obtained by either a searchUsers or a scroll query
+- `scrollId`: cursor unique identifier, obtained by either a search or a scroll query

 ### Optional: